lucax88x/lucax88x.github.io.source/source/_posts/2016-22-12-funny-windows-bug.md

 I went on the file system, I found that folder, and then I deleted the content of this folder.

-*I obviously used SHIFT+DEL, and I didn't commmit.*
+*I obviously used SHIFT+DEL, and I didn't commit.*

 Great, I then went back to the correct folder in order to resume my work. **It was empty.
 NADA.
 VOID.**